-All commencing undergraduate students are expected to register for and attend BCom Orientation Day on Tuesday 23 July, where you will be officially welcomed to your BCom community by academics, professional staff and current students.
+The BCom Orientation Day will be held on Tuesday 25 February, where you will be welcomed in person to your BCom community by academics, professional staff and current students.

 - Meet the Dean and academic staff, and find out more about your first year of study